bnclabs/gofast/README.md

 * `packet` shall always be encoded as CBOR byte-array.
 * the maximum length of a packet can be 4GB.
+* 0xc6 is gofast reserved tag (tagvalue-6) to denote that the following packet is a post.
-* 0x91 denotes an array of single item, a special meaning for new request that expects a single response from peer.
+* 0x91 denotes a cbor array of single item, a special meaning for new request that expects a single response from peer.
-* 0x9f denotes an array of indefinite items, a special meaning for a new stream that starts a bi-directional exchange.
+* 0x9f denotes a cbor array of indefinite items, a special meaning for a new request that starts a bi-directional stream.
+* 0xc7 is gofast reserved tag (tagvalue-7) to denote that the following package is part of a stream.
+* 0xc8 is gofast reserved tag (tagvalue-8) to denote that this packet is a end-packet closing the bi-directional stream.

 except for post-request, the exchange between client and server is always symmetrical.